mandakan/life-compass/user_stories/user_story_8_2_language_switcher.md

 - How should the app behave in offline mode, particularly if connected language files are not available?
 Is it possible to always cache/load the user's browser language and english to have as fallback?
 - Are there any design guidelines or constraints we need to consider for the placement and style of the language switcher in the UI?
 Follow UX and design best-practices as well as design_principles.md.
 The app must stay distraction free.
 - What are the fallback options if selected language resources are incomplete or missing translations?
 Use english.
+- The user must be informed which languages are unverified.
+The only verified language at this point is sv, all others must have an icon such as ⚠ in the language selector with additional information on hover or in a footnote.